-Students who have completed bachelorís degree at regionally accredited US colleges or universities or have met the English and mathematics program requirements may be exempted.
+Students who have completed a bachelorís degrees at a regionally accredited US college or university or have met the English and mathematics program requirements may be exempted.

 If a studentís skills are below minimum levels, he or she will be required to take developmental courses in the appropriate areas.
 This would result in additional coursework and a longer overall enrollment period.

-A student has the right to appeal the results of the placement test by contacting the Office of the Academic Dean.
-Students with disabilities should contact a Learning Skills Specialist to discuss possible test accommodations.
+A student has the right to appeal the results of the placement test one time if dissatisfied with original score.

 Students who place into a three-year mathematics or English sequence may still be accepted into programs that do not offer the three-year option.
 These students may require an additional year to complete their associate degree requirements.